PsA Frequently Asked Questions (FAQs) | Otezla® (apremilast)

 PDE4 inhibitor

 No, Otezla is not a biologic.
 It is a phosphodiesterase 4 (PDE4) inhibitor.
-This means it reduces the activity of an enzyme called PDE4 inside the cells—which is then thought to reduce inflammation and psoriatic arthritis symptoms.
+This means it reduces the activity of an enzyme called PDE4 inside the cells—which is then thought to reduce inflammation and plaque psoriasis symptoms.
 Learn more about how Otezla works.

 Taking Otezla